Exhibition showcases best in regional art

 By necessity, the masterpieces of tomorrow must be produced in the uncertainty of today.

 Those are the works and the artists that Nesbitt Gallery hopes to cultivate in awarding more than $11,000 in prizes every other year for the Seven State Biennial, a highly competitive art competition held at the University of Science and Arts of Oklahoma.

-The gallery’s director, Layne Thrift, feels confident that this year’s show has met that goal.
+The gallery’s director, Layne Thrift, feels confident that this year’s show has met

 “This year’s Seven State Biennial was the biggest in the show’s 13 year history,” Thrift said.
 “We took in just under 300 submissions from over 100 artists.
 Narrowing down that pool to the 50 works accepted into the show was a real challenge for our juror.”

 “In the end, we were both satisfied that this Biennial exhibition represents one of the best shows by contemporary artists in this region.”

 The exhibition of the selected works opened on Oct.
 19 with a reception and remains up through Nov.
 22.

 The show will travel to the Goddard Center in Ardmore on Dec.
 3 with a reception scheduled for Dec.
 20.

 This year’s juror was Dr. Mark White, the Eugene B. Adkins and chief curator of the Fred Jones Jr. Museum of Art at the University of Oklahoma.

 White specializes in twentieth century American and Native American art with a particular focus on the southwest.
 With the Seven-State Biennial including work from New Mexico, Texas, Colorado, Kansas, Arkansas, Oklahoma and Missouri, White was uniquely qualified to judge this show.